Facilitated Workshops Kick-Start Association Website Redesign

 Our client had been through a failed website redesign with another company.
 They wanted to redo their website again, but they were wary of vendors.
 They were also wary of each other, because the website redesign project had strained the trust among departments.

-Our client hired Olkin Communications Consulting to facilitate a creative retreat to get the team communicating effectively and working together productively to kick-start a new website redesign project and get the board of directors to fund it.
+Our client hired Olkin Communications Consulting to facilitate a creative retreat and get the team communicating effectively, working together productively, and to kick-start a new website redesign project with early plans and an argument for the board of directors to fund the project.

 Our Work

 We then planned and led a three-day, in-person retreat to present our research findings and lead the executive team and other departmental stakeholders through a series of planning workshops aimed at getting them ready for the redesign.
-To gain buy in from the departmental stakeholders, we tapped each department to co-lead one of the collaborative sessions in the retreat.
+To gain buy in from the departmental stakeholders, we tapped each department to co-lead one of the collaborative sessions in the retreat, giving them ownership of the process.

 Because all the collaborative work was tied back to the organization’s goals, strategies, and what we knew about the website audiences, we were able to keep the planning work on track strategically and instill user-centered values in each department within the organization–values that had far-reaching implications for their work, beyond the website redesign project.